dekelpilli/campaign4/README.md

 - Receptacles can inherently swap the enchantments they hold with those on a compatible item.

 ### Moving mods
-Can only move mods on weapons to weapons, and mods on armours to armours.
+Can only move mods on gloves to gloves, and mods on armours to armours.
 Receptacles are untyped and can hold mods from any item.

 ### Enchant rules
 - The same mod can't grant damage multiples times to the same instance of damage (e.g. "+2 fire and cold damage" will still only apply once to an attack that has both cold and fire)